crossflag/CS3398-Betazoid-S2019/readme.md

 ## Team's feature/accomplishments and next steps
 Cameron: Responsible for extension UI look and layout.
 Artifacts include settings.html and setting.css.
-         Next steps: Implementing better color filtering so pages look more uniform when filter is applied.
+         Next steps: Implementing better color filtering so pages look more uniform when filter is applied.\n
 Tyler:
 Nicolas:
 Rhett: